packagecontrol/thecrawl/docs/renaming.md

 ## 1 Review the new name

-Read the naming guidelines (TODO:link) to make sure your new name will work.
+Read the [naming guidelines](../submitting/#2-pick-a-name) to make sure your new name will work.

 ## 2 Fork the channel